jfoo1984/greeting-codelab/lessons.md

 I'd like to store the names my users submit.
 How can I do this?

+A dictionary (also known as a hash table) is a type of data structure that maps keys to values and might be useful here.
+We can store each name in the dictionary (key) and also keep track of how many times we've seen each name (value).

 Let's use [Redis](http://redis.io/) for server-side data persistence.
-Redis is a very popular in-memory data structure storage server.
+Redis is a very popular in-memory data structure storage server that happens to support hash tables.

-In particular, let's store each name in a dictionary and keep track of how many times we've seen teach name.

 In a terminal, run the following commands to start the Redis server and install Python bindings for Redis: